thin-edge/thin-edge.io/docs/src/operate/configuration/mapper-configuration.md

 ---
 title: Mapper Configuration
 tags: [Operate, Configuration, Cloud, MQTT]
+description: How to control which MQTT topics the mappers subscribe to
 ---

-# How to control which MQTT topics the mappers subscribe to

 The cloud-specific mappers subscribe to the reserved MQTT topics and convert incoming MQTT messages to cloud-specific messages.
 In an advanced use case, such as using more than one cloud mappers for the same device,